rishabdhar12/portfolio/content/projects.md

 **GITHUB** = https://github.com/rishabdhar12/commands-hive/

-- Commands Hive is a small CLI application whose main purpose is to allow the user to save commands in a array.
+- Commands Hive is a small CLI application developed using Golang whose main purpose is to allow the user to save commands in a array.
 The user can also delete a command, list all commands, search a command.
 - Available for Unix systems.

 ---

-## Social-Media-Api
+## Social Media Api

 **GITHUB** = https://github.com/rishabdhar12/social-media-api/